joanbruna/MathsDL-spring18/README.md

   but has already achieved huge success as the foundation underlying DeepStack and Libratus.
 In the first of two weeks dedicated to CFR, we first learn how it works algorithmically.
-  * Required:
+  * Required Reading:
     * ICRM: 2.1-2.4, 3.1-3.4
     * LT 2.2
     * [Original Paper](http://poker.cs.ualberta.ca/publications/NIPS07-cfr.pdf)
-  * Optional: The first two below are CFR extensions used in DeepStack.
+  * Optional Reading: The first two below are CFR extensions used in DeepStack.
     * [CFR-D Paper](https://pdfs.semanticscholar.org/8216/0cbdcbeb13d53db85da928d8c42a789fdd69.pdf)
     * [CFR+](https://arxiv.org/pdf/1407.5042.pdf)
   * Questions: